ricniew/ITM-TLS1.n-implementation/README.md

 **For TLSv1.2**

 1. Your environment **must be at least at ITM 6.3 FP7** and a **WAS 855 uplift must have been performed** before implementing TLSv1.2.
-If a WAS 855 uplift was not performed in the TEPS host as described in the update readme files, you must execute _Appendix B_ action as described in above document.
+If a WAS 855 uplift was not performed in the TEPS host as described in the update readme files, you must execute _Appendix B_ action as described in the IBM Support document.
 To check if a WAS uplift was made use `ITMHOME/[arch]/iw/bin/versionInfo.sh` or `ITMHOME\CNPSJ\bin\versionInfo.bat`.
 The version must be at least `8.5.5.16`

-2. Following ciphers are used in the provided TEPS scripts.
+2. Following ciphers are used in the provided `init_tlsv1.2` files.
 If you want to use them, you need to set it wherever the variable `KDEBE_TLSV12_CIPHER_SPECS`is referanced in this document
     - `KDEBE_TLSVNN_CIPHER_SPECS="TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384,TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256,TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384"`

-    **Note:** If other cipher specs needs to be used, you **must** modify the `init_tlsv[n].[n]` ( for example "init_tlsv1.2" ) and use them everywhere they are set in this document.
+    **Note:** If other cipher specs needs to be used, you **must** modify the `init_tlsv[n].[n]` file ( for example "init_tlsv1.2" ) and use them everywhere they are set in this document.
     A complete list of TLSv1.2 ciphers available in ITM is [here](https://github.ibm.com/NIEWOLIK/ITM-TLS1.n-implementation/blob/main/itm_allowed_TLSV1.2.cipherspecs.txt)

 3. Following new ports will be used and needs to be opened on the firewall **and** on the local firewall on the hosts where the Warehouse Proxy Agent and the Tivoli Enterprise Portal Server are running: